mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 * Why becoming a unicorn is slowing you down
 * The big mistake you're making (I made this too)
 * The 3 things organizations value (and how to deliver each with data science)
+* Case Study: A real world example of how to provide value to a business
+* What skills you need to learn (to create value)
+* How to earn a $125,000 salary (in under 6-months)

 First, let's talk about the 80/20 rule.

 # 1. The 80/20 rule for business value

-As I began researching what sepearated the fast learners from the slow learners, I found out quickly a big difference.
+As I began researching what separated the fast learners from the slow learners, I found out quickly a big difference.

 The slow learners were learning everything.
 And trying to become masters.